Psychology (BA/BS)

 First-Year Interest Group or elective course 4

-First-Year Interest Group or arts and letters group-satisfying curse 4
+First-Year Interest Group or arts and letters area-satisfying curse 4

 First term of first-year second-language sequence 4